 From the earliest days, the church formed a tradition of gathering to worship on the day after the Jewish sabbath, the day we now call Sunday or “first day of the week”.

 The church has gathered to worship in every conceivable place.
 From caves to cathedrals this ancient weekly pattern has been observed.
 Despite changing circumstances and government guidelines due to coronavirus, we are doing our best to provide a number of different ways for people to engage, to meet with God and to have communion with each other.
-We trust you take fully advantage of what we can do and encounter God in new ways.
+We trust you take full advantage of what we can do and encounter God in new ways.